christopher-grace/christopher-grace.github.io/README.md

 </kbd>

 [Link to Tableau Public](https://public.tableau.com/profile/chrisg#!)
-- Participate in the Makeover Monday project to create more effective visualizations using community data.
+- Participate in the Makeover Monday community project to create more effective visualizations using public data.
-- Other projects from online studies also captured.
+- Other projects of interest also captured.